REVATHYJESS/CREADORAS-TIERRA/README.md

 # CREADORAS-TIERRA
-We can create a event portal for college using python which makes each and every event more exclusive through new programming techniques
+We can create a event portal for college using python which makes each and every event more exclusive through new programming techniques.